pods-framework/pods/readme.txt

 * Roles and Capabilities - Create or edit Roles for your site, and customize their corresponding capabilities
 * Pages - Create custom pages that function off of your site's path, with wildcard support, and choose the Page Template to use
-* Templates - Use our templating engine to create templates that can be handed off to clients for carefree management
+* Templates - Use our template engine to create templates that can be handed off to clients for carefree management
 * Helpers - Customize how Pods works right from the admin area with simple to advanced reusable code snippets

 = Migrate to Pods, find out what you've been missing =